 Rather than clutter up your purse or wallet with an offer from the bottom of a receipt, take a close-up photo of it on your phone and scan it using the smaller Flybuys scanner beside the register on your subsequent visit.
 If it doesn't work, ask an assistant to enter the coupon number manually.
 Make sure you clearly capture the barcode and number in the photograph.

-Bonus transfer offers
+Hack: bonus transfer offers

 Since the tie-up between Virgin's Velocity program and Flybuys, there has been a bonus period roughly every 6 months where you earn 15% more Velocity points on transfers from Flybuys.
 These are generally around Feb/March and October.
-Currently the offer is open for a 15% transfer bonus until Feb 22, 2018.
+The most recent offer for a 15% transfer bonus finished on Feb 22, 2018.
 There is no guarantee this pattern will continue, but there is no reason to transfer the points straight away, unless you intend you to use them immediately for a flight.
 This hack alone can see you earning thousands more points per year without needing to spend anything extra.
 Using the first example at the top of this page, 15% bonus means the 46,832 bonus Flybuys points earned a second bonus of 3,055 Velocity points when transferred during the promotion.
 In total the 52,931 Flybuys earned a total of 26,500 Velocity points, including the 15% bonus.
 If you had stuck to the basic $1=1 Flybuys and ignored all the bonus offers, your 6,100 Flybuys would have earned only 2,635 Velocity points, a difference of almost 24,000 Velocity points.